malialp/react-todo/README.md

 # React Todo App

-This is a simple Todo application built using React and Tailwind CSS.
+This is a simple Todo application built using React, Redux, and Tailwind CSS.

 ## Installation